savvydatainsights/spark/README.md

 ## Submitting the sample application

-The sample application counts how many words a [lorem ipsum](https://www.lipsum.com) text has.
+The sample application counts how many times each word appears in a [lorem ipsum](https://www.lipsum.com) text.

 In order to submit it, execute: